quickbooks2018/bash-scripting/log-parser/README.md

    - Extracts the timestamp from each log entry (format: [YYYY-MM-DD HH:MM:SS]).
    - Converts this timestamp to Unix format using the `to_timestamp` function.
    - Checks if the converted timestamp falls within the specified time range.
-   - Verifies if the log type (3rd field in the log entry) matches the specified type.
+   - Verifies if the log type (3rd field in the log entry) matches the specified type (case-insensitive).
-   - If both conditions are met, it prints the entire log entry.
+   - If both conditions are met, it prints the entire log entry and increments the counter for the corresponding log type.

+5. Log Entry Counting:
+   - The function keeps track of the number of entries for each log type (ERROR, INFO, WARNING, CRITICAL).
+   - After processing all entries, it prints a summary of log entry counts for each type.

+#### Output:
+The function produces two types of output:
+1. Matching log entries within the specified time range and of the specified type (if any).
+2. A summary of log entry counts for each log type.

 #### Usage in the Script: